 On March 13, 2015, Data Center Knowledge published an article “ViaWest Accused of Misleading Customers in Las Vegas”.
 The following is excerpted from the article.
 ViaWest, the Shaw Communications-owned data center service provider, is being accused of misleading customers about reliability of its Las Vegas data center.
 Nevada Attorney General Adam Laxalt’s office has asked […]

 Note: This is an April 2021 update to an article previously published.
-Uptime Institute’s Tier Standard and it’s Tier Classification System for data centers has been applied by owners and operators of data centers for nearly 30 years.
+Uptime Institute’s Tier Standard and its Tier Classification System for data centers have been applied by owners and operators of data centers for nearly 30 years.
 Since its creation in the mid-1990s, the system has evolved from a shared industry terminology into the […]

 In this keynote video from 2014 Uptime Institute Symposium, Andy Lawrence, Research Director at 451 Research, provides an overview of what a data center might look like in 2020 and beyond.
 This presentation covers how all the various new technologies might be combined with new data center services, along with extrapolated improvements in processing, storage […]

 David Fullagar, Director of Content Delivery Architecture at Netflix, presents at Uptime Institute Symposium 2014.
 In his presentation, Fullagar discusses the hardware design and open source software components of Netflix Open Connect, the custom-designed content delivery network that enables Netflix to handle its massive video-streaming demands, and explains how these designs are well-suited to other […]